MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/maintaining-an-always-on-publication-database-sql-server.md

 ms.author: mathoma
 manager: craigg
 ---
-# Maintaining an Always On Publication Database (SQL Server)
+# Manage a replicated Publication database as part of an Always On availability group
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

   This topic discusses special considerations for maintaining a publication database when you use Always On availability groups.